How Can Machine Learning Emulators Best Support Climate Science?: Two perspectives on emulators

 \subsection{A machine learning researcher's view}

-From an ML researcher's perspective, climate emulation presents an appealing scientific challenge--one where ML can shine by replacing expensive climate model runs with fast surrogate models.
+Climate emulation presents an appealing scientific challenge--one where ML can shine by replacing expensive climate model runs with fast surrogate models.

-Machine learning research typically begins with a clearly defined task — for example, learning a mapping from coarse- to high-resolution climate data — followed by selecting suitable datasets.
-In this workflow, much effort is directed towards developing and evaluating models, while dataset selection is often guided by practical considerations such as availability, resolution, and compatibility with ML pipelines.
+Machine learning research typically begins with a clearly defined prediction task -- for example, learning a mapping from coarse- to high-resolution climate data -- followed by selecting suitable datasets.
 Yet, considerable effort is then devoted to making the data \textit{ML ready}, \ie, bringing it into the right format.
-In climate emulation, this naturally makes gridded reanalysis products a preferred choice: they are readily accessible, standardized, integrate smoothly into ML pipelines, and are often treated as proxies for observational reference data.
+In climate emulation, this naturally makes gridded products like ERA5 reanalysis \citep{hersbach2020era5} a preferred choice: they are readily accessible, standardized, and often treated as proxies for observational reference data.
+Further, gridded data integrates smoothly into ML pipelines, specifically deep learning based emulators, that typically employ convolutional operators \citep[\eg][]{doury2023regional} that naturally work with gridded data.

 Once the data is selected and pre-processed, the researcher's attention shifts to choosing a suitable algorithm, training a model, and tuning hyperparameters.
-Benchmarking plays a central role in this phase, typically relying on standardized, often aggregated performance metrics with the goal of developing a model that ranks favorably against other baselines.
-The implicit assumption is that the top-performing model will also be the most suitable starting point for any downstream application \cite{hardt2025emerging}.
+Benchmarking plays a central role in this phase, typically relying on standardized, often aggregated performance metrics with the goal of developing a model that ranks favorably against others.
+The implicit assumption is that the top-performing model will also be the most suitable starting point for a certain downstream application \citep{hardt2025emerging}.

-Recent advances in generative probabilistic models have made them particularly attractive for climate emulation, as they can provide probabilistic predictions.
-In practice, this uncertainty is often characterized through the spread of the model’s predictions.
-However, other sources of uncertainty—such as those related to data selection, predictor choice, model transferability, or non-stationarity—are typically considered separately or remain challenging to quantify in a systematic way \cite{fowler2025downscaling, tebaldi2025emulators}.
+Recent advances in generative models have made them particularly attractive for climate emulation, as they can provide probabilistic predictions, see for example \citep{brenowitz2025climate,singh2026evaluating, addison_machine_2026, legasa_regional_2026}.
+In practice, they are able to characterize their own uncertainty through the spread of the model’s predictions.
+However, other sources of uncertainty--such as those related to data selection, predictor choice, model transferability, or non-stationarity--are typically considered separately or remain challenging to quantify in a systematic way \citep{fowler2025downscaling, tebaldi2025emulators}.